person using a tablet

 Differences Between Live Video Visits and In-Person Visits

-• In live video visits, your provider may share resources with you over the Internet platform (versus in-person).
+• In live video visits, your provider may share resources with you over the Internet platform via a link in a chat or via email/text (versus in-person).

 • Families cannot be asked to encounter financial hardship (e.g., buying equipment or Internet service) to receive live video visits.
 For in-person visits, no technology may be needed.